vinodmrhcl/microservice-starter/microservice-starter-quarkus/README.md

 ### Packaging

 Red Hat Quarkus provides its own maven support to package the code and it's all dependency as Uber jar including the container itself.
-For this, you need to add following build plugin and application configuration.
+For this, you need to add following build plugin and application configuration ( till the time a [maven property](https://github.com/quarkusio/quarkus/pull/1504) is available )

 ```
 <build>